Z3rio/vue-trello/README.md

 I plan to have it up an running in around a week of work although it wont be fully finished in that time frame.

 # Technologies:
-This website uses Vue 2.6 with an Express API for the backend which is connected to the database through MongoDB.
+This website uses Vue 2.6 with an Express API for the backend which is connected to the database through MongoDB although I plan on changing to Firebase.

 # Done:
 - Home page